dupgit/cloud-image-download/docs/architecture.md

 - The database should be created if it does not exist already,
 - This module provides a function to tell if an image is already in the database (this means same name, checksum and date).
-  A function to save a downloaded image to the database.
+  A function to save metadata of a downloaded image to the database.
 - When a downloaded image has been successfully verified (with its checksum) the image name with its date and checksum is saved into the database.